beau-haldane/full-stack-open/README.md

 **Friday September 9**

 Beginning today by trying to clean up App.js by separating blog creation/editing functions into a component of its own.
 Then I'll focus on pagination and sorting functions.

+Pagination is now successfully implemented!
+On to a sorting function to change sorting between new/popular.

+Basic sorting functions implemented.
+Can't fully implement 'sort by new' until I repopulate the DB after adding the date field to MongoDB